-Like many observers, I have read or listened to Dr Martin Luther King Jr’s “I’ve Been to the Mountaintop” speech enough to conclude that when he delivered that address on April 3, 1968, he sensed that the end of his life was near.
+Like many observers, I have read or listened to Dr. Martin Luther King Jr’s “I’ve Been to the Mountaintop” speech enough to conclude that when he delivered that address on April 3, 1968, he sensed that the end of his life was near.

-In arguably his second most famous speech (1963’s “I Have a Dream” being first), King alternated between sounding like a Classics/Humanities professor and the classically trained Baptist minister that he was, as he took his listeners on a rhetorical trip from Ancient Egypt all the way through the sanitation worker strike that beckoned him to the Masonic Temple in Memphis, Tennessee that fateful April in ’68.
-Toward the end of the sermon, King launched into what can only be described as his own eulogy, one given with amazing prescience literally hours before his demise.
+Toward the end of the sermon, King launched into what can only be described as his own eulogy, one given with amazing prescience literally hours before his death.
 King laconically recounted a prior attempt on his life where he was stabbed by a mentally ill woman in New York early in his rise to prominence, and he reminds the crowd of all of the seminal Civil Rights Movement events that he would have missed had he died nearly a decade earlier.
 Then, in a captivating finale that seemed more stream of consciousness than formal address, King concluded with the words that even the most casual student of Black history has heard, which include: “Well, I don’t know what will happen now.
 We’ve got some difficult days ahead.
 But it really doesn’t matter with me now, because I’ve been to the mountaintop.
 And I don’t mind.
 Like anybody, I would like to live a long life.
 Longevity has its place.
 But I’m not concerned about that now.
 I just want to do God’s will.
 And He’s allowed me to go up to the mountain.
 And I’ve looked over.
 And I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the promised land!”

 Even reading his words after pasting them into the body of this essay chokes me up and compels me to give a moment of pause in deference to a life that ended far too soon.
 King, only 39 years old at the time of his death, left a wife a four small children to mourn his passing, as shown below.